jeffgortmaker/pyblp/docs/examples.rst

 If the problems were configured with more than two columns of firm IDs, we could estimate post-merger prices for the other mergers with the `firms_index` argument, which is by default ``1``.

-We'll compute post-merger shares with :meth:`Results.compute_shares`.
+We'll compute post-merger shares with :meth:`ProblemResults.compute_shares`.

 .. ipython:: python